Proposals for 2022 Symposia and Minisymposia

 - Selection Process

-Each symposium contains four speakers who present during the 2.5-hour session.
-A minisymposium accommodates six speakers who give shorter talks over a 2.5-hour session.
+Each symposium contains four speakers and each minisymposium contains six speakers.
 Whereas well-known, top researchers are typically chosen as speakers in regular symposia, minisymposia are geared to a generally younger cross-section of neuroscientists.
 The Program Committee created the minisymposium format so that junior investigators (including senior postdocs and junior faculty) have an opportunity to present exciting and cutting-edge research in a formal setting to a broad audience.

 The same proposal cannot be submitted for consideration as a minisymposium and as a symposium.
 The Program Committee will examine the panel of proposed presenters to ensure adherence to the specific format (top researchers for symposia and junior investigators for minisymposia).